RsyncProject/rsync/support/rrsync.1.md

 The script (or a copy of it) can be manually edited if you want it to customize the option handling.

+## BASH SECURITY ISSUE

+If your users have bash set as their home shell, bash may try to be overly helpful and ensure that the user's login bashrc files are run prior to executing the forced command.
+This can be a problem if the user can somehow update their home bashrc files, perhaps via the restricted copy, a shared home directory, or something similar.

+One simple way to avoid the issue is to switch the user to a simpler shell, such as dash.
+When choosing the new home shell, make sure that you're not choosing bash in disguise, as it is unclear if it avoids the security issue.

+Another potential fix is to ensure that the user's home directory is not a shared mount and that they have no means of copying files outside of their restricted directories.
+This may require you to force the enabling of symlink munging on the server side.

+A future version of openssh may have a change to the handling of forced commands that allows it to avoid using the user's home shell.

 ## EXAMPLES